SynixeContractors/Documents/certs/anti-tank/hat.md

 !> The MAAWS has significant backblast.
 Do not fire the weapon while against a wall or other structure that will redirect the overpressured air back towards you.
 Exercise caution when firing the weapon.

-The MAAWS Mk4 Mod 1 has variety of different types of projectiles:
+The MAAWS Mk4 Mod 1 has a variety of different types of projectiles:

 **HE 44**: High Explosive 44, use against infantry, unarmored vehicles and static targets.